SAPTeamDEV/CommonTK/README.md

 Feel free to grab the source, open issues or pull requests.

 ## Credits
-Almost all the Classes of this library were extracted from The public API of my private repository `Windows Pro` and published in two libraries, [CommonTK](https://github.com/SAPTeamDEV/CommonTK) and [CommonTK.Console](https://github.com/SAPTeamDEV/CommonTK.Console)
+Almost all the Classes of this library were extracted from The public API of my private repository `Windows Pro` and published in two libraries, [CommonTK](https://github.com/SAPTeamDEV/CommonTK) and [CommonTK.Console](https://github.com/SAPTeamDEV/CommonTK.Console).
+All these classes were rewrote in the new version.